Overview of Security Concepts and Architecture

 Platform Compliance

-CAP applications run in a certain environment, that is, in the context of some platform framework that has specific characteristics.
+CAP applications run in a certain environment, that is, in the context of some platform framework that has specific characteristics as explained before.
 The underlying framework has a major impact on the security of the application, regardless of whether it runs a cloud environment or local environment.
 Moreover, CAP applications are tightly integrated with platform services, in particular with identity and persistence service.

 CAP application security requires consistent security configuration of the underlying platform and all consumed services.
 Consult the relevant security documentation accordingly.